 • 61.0% swam in contact lenses

-Each night you sleep in your contacts, you are decreasing the corneal nerve sensation, therefore you may not “feel” the problems that are actually happening on your cornea.
-So, even though it seems ok and does not feel uncomfortable in the morning, you likely are causing continued damage on the cornea.
+Each night you sleep in your contacts, you are decreasing the corneal nerve sensation, therefore you may not “feel” the problems that are happening to your cornea.
+So, even though it seems ok and does not feel uncomfortable in the morning, you likely are causing continued damage to the cornea.

 If you’d like to learn more about proper contact lens care, contact Providence Eye today and schedule an appointment with our optometrist.
-Dr. Vanessa Mills is now accepting new patients over the age of 10 for general eye care.
+Dr. Daniel Gray is now accepting new patients over the age of 10 for general eye care.